How to Fill out Form 8829

 The two methods of home office deductions are:

-1. You can calculate the square footage of your home office, multiply that figure by $5 per square foot (up to 300 square feet) and claim it on your personal tax return (using Schedule C of Form 1040).
+1. You can calculate the square footage of your home office, multiply that figure by $5 per square foot, with a maximum deduction of $1,500 for 300 square feet and claim it on your personal tax return (using Schedule C of Form 1040).

 2. Use Form 8829 to calculate the various expenses involved in using and maintaining your home office and then claim that figure on your personal tax return.